Case Study - Invest to Reduce your Mortgage

 Immediately post-purchase Kirk and Arena brought in a team and spent five days in an intensive renovation.
 They cleaned and painted the exterior, fully painted the interior, replaced light fittings, oven and the curtains.
 The flooring was already in good condition so that wasn't touched.
 The total cost was around $6,000.

 The tenants left the address for the five days.
 Upon returning, they were very happy with the transformation and the neighbours also commented on how much nicer the house was.
 The tenants now pay $210 per week.
 Check out the before/after comparison below.

 Before - this house clearly needs some work!

 Buying well and then renovating the property created extra equity that the bank made available and the client applied those funds to their personal mortgage as a lump-sum payment.
 Interest rates had dropped since the client last fixed their home mortgage, so it was swapping higher-interest fixed debt on their home for a lower rate.
 The client found that alone reduced their personal debt immediately by 2 years.
 The property now generates excess cash, which when applied to the home mortgage will shorten it by another 6 years.

 That is a great result for our clients who have made a big step towards being mortgage free at a young age with a smart investment, lopping eight years off their mortgage.
 They have also improved the quality of life for their tenants and the overall look of the neighbourhood.
 Everybody wins.

 Having the buyers agent and property manager (myself and Fiona) working as a team was the deal sealer for the clients.
 We both invest in Tokoroa and have extensive knowledge of the town, the local property market and good areas to invest.

-To get in touch with Wayne and join his Tokoroa buyers hotlist click HERE.
+To get in touch with Wayne his contact details are HERE.